Bemm River, Victoria

-Bemm River is a township and locality in the East Gippsland region of Victoria, Australia.
-At the 2016 census, Bemm River and the surrounding area had a population of 60.
+Bemm River is a town in the Shire of East Gippsland, Victoria, Australia.
+At the 2021 census, Bemm River and the surrounding area had a population of 72.

-Location and features
+Description

 The locality surrounds Sydenham Inlet and much of its area to the north is state forest, while Cape Conran Coastal Park adjoins the western shores of the inlet and Croajingolong National Park adjoins its eastern shores.